bristolmathmodellers/biddmodellingcourse/README.md

 ### Docker

-This packge was developed in a docker container based on the [tidyverse](https://hub.docker.com/r/rocker/tidyverse/) docker image.
-To run the docker image run:
+This package was developed in a docker container based on the [tidyverse](https://hub.docker.com/r/rocker/tidyverse/) docker image.
+Docker containers are lightweight, stand-alone, executable packages of a piece of software that includes everything needed to run it (see [here](https://www.docker.com/what-container) for details).
+To run the docker image run (with an active docker daemon running):

 ``` bash
 docker run -d -p 8787:8787 --name biddmodellingcourse -e USER=biddmodellingcourse -e PASSWORD=biddmodellingcourse seabbs/biddmodellingcourse